 Natural Dyes in the Steam Box

 Dyeing cloth using natural materials is a magical process: Add a bit of steam, hot water and assorted leaves, flowers, and old rusty nails, and wait an hour…the results are extraordinary.
 Who knew all the colors of nature were hidden in plain sight?
-In this course, you’ll learn a bit about the history, chemistry and new innovations in natural dyeing processes and using a variety of materials that will vary seasonally.
-You never quite know what you'll pull out of the steambox, and working with other students allows for a wide variety of experiments and collaborations to occur.
-The materials fee will include three silk scarves students will complete during the course.
+In this course, you’ll learn a bit about the history, chemistry and new innovations in natural dyeing processes and use a variety of materials that will vary seasonally.
+You never quite know what you'll pull out of the steam box, and working with other students allows for a wide variety of experiments and collaborations to occur.
+The materials fee includes three silk scarves students will complete during the course.

 You will need the following tools for this class: